.png)

 Mid-Fidelity Prototype

-We developed a mid-fidelity physical prototype to simulate the experience of a single mission within the app.
-This prototype allowed us to test user interactions, focusing on how easily participants could navigate mission challenges, utilize the map for guidance, and redeem rewards upon completion.
-Following our initial round of feedback, we transitioned to a digital prototype, which enabled us to conduct a second round of user testing.
-This process helped us identify and address specific pain points, refining the app’s functionality and enhancing the overall user experience.
+I developed a mid-fidelity physical prototype to simulate the experience of a single mission within the app.
+This prototype was designed to test user interactions, focusing on how easily participants could navigate mission challenges, utilize the map for guidance, and redeem rewards upon completion.
+This process helped to identify and address specific pain points such as clarity of new features.

 User Testing Insights